 It varies from person to person and can depend on how much alcohol they were exposed to in the womb.

-Recent evidence suggests that drinking small amounts of alcohol while pregnant could have more effect on unborn babies than previously thought, but there are mixed messages from the science as it stands now.
+Evidence suggests that drinking small amounts of alcohol while pregnant could have more effect on unborn babies than previously thought.

 FASDs can't be cured but they can be managed.
 The earlier they are diagnosed, the more that can be done to help.

-Once someone is diagnosed, we focus on helping that person manage their condition, with the aim of preventing secondary social and psychological conditions developing in the long term, such as social exclusion and mental ill health.
+Once someone is diagnosed, we focus on helping that person manage their condition, with the aim of preventing secondary social and psychological issues, such as social exclusion and mental ill health, from developing.